Saved searches · av.by

 We needed to place the save search button in the list of ads and we don’t have many options.

-- If we make the button non-sticky, then you can place the block somewhere in the tape.
+- If we make the button non-sticky, then you can place the block somewhere in the feed.
 On the plus side, we have the opportunity to tell Vova more about the feature right away.
 The huge minus is block will be less noticeable with a relatively sticky button.

 - If we make the button sticky, then there are two places immediately where it can be placed.
 The first is in the navigation bar next to the sorting.
 Cons — the function will be less noticeable and will constantly create information noise.